Vauxhall Insignia hatchback review (2017-2022)

 Cars like the Insignia and the Mondeo have fallen out of favour in recent years, with buyers instead opting for more upmarket models like the Audi A4, BMW 3 Series and Mercedes C-Class.
 This has led sales of more mainstream large family cars to dwindle, with brands like Nissan, Renault and Citroen discontinuing their models in this segment altogether.
-Instead manufacturers have turned to crossovers and SUVs, with models like the Nissan Qashqai, Ford Kuga, SEAT Ateca and Skoda Karoq hoovering up customers.
+Instead manufacturers have turned to crossovers and SUVs, with models such as the Ford Kuga, Nissan Qashqai, SEAT Ateca and Skoda Karoq hoovering up customers.